Florida Atlantic vs. Texas A&M College Basketball Predictions & Picks - November 24

 Florida Atlantic Performance Insights

-- Offensively, Florida Atlantic was the 39th-ranked team in the country (77.8 points per game) last year.
-Defensively, it was 46th (65.3 points allowed per game).
+- Florida Atlantic ranked 39th in the nation last season with 77.8 points per game.
+At the other end of the court, it ranked 46th with 65.3 points allowed per game.

-- Last season Florida Atlantic was ranked 81st in the country in assists with 14.4 per game.
+- Last season Florida Atlantic ranked 81st in college basketball in assists, delivering 14.4 per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.